prazwolp/InfoSec101/Tools/OSIModel.md

 `Transport Layer (Layer 4)` -> Layer 4 is used to distinguish data streams when there are multiple services running at the same time.
 Layer 4 uses ports in order to address the data streams.
 There are 0-65535 ports and there two different types of ports, TCP and UDP.
 TCP favors reliability and UDP favors efficiency.
 When data arrives through the cables, it will have a layer 2 header and a layer 3 header and a layer 4 header which will now have information such as port number in order to figure out where the data is headed.

 `Session Layer (Layer 5) -> In the TCP/IP Model, the upcoming layers are combined together to form an Application Layer.
-In the OSI model, however we will differentiate into 3 different layers.`
+In the OSI model, however we will differentiate into 3 different layers; the Application, Presentation and Session.`

 P